-Will lowers the gun ... steps down -- the pirates surround him.
+Will lowers his gun $\dots$ steps downs -- the pirates surround him.
 They snatch away the pistol.

 Boatswain!
 Take your captives belowdecks.
 Chain them in the galley, and teach 'em how to row.

 Gibbs, AnaMaria, Cotton and the rest are led away under guard.
 Barbossa looks out to sea, toward the islet.